 - Power canal on right side which is named as Right Bank Low Level Canal (RBLLC) beyond 21.09 km;

 - Raya Basava Canal (RBC on right side);

 - Left Bank Main Canal (LBMC) also called as Tungabhadra Left bank canal (TLBC), and

 - Left Bank High Level Canal (LBHLC).

-TThe TLBC system has a command area of 244,000 ha.
-Irrigation water is supplied from the Tungabhadra dam via a 227-km long main canal.
+The TLBC system has a command area of 244,000 ha.
+Irrigation water is supplied from the Tungabhadra dam via a 227 km long main canal.
 Construction commenced in the 1960s envisaged to supplement erratic rainfall during the kharif season.
-Tungabhadra LBMC with a total length of 226 km was originally designed with a head discharge of 7,000 Cusecs up to Right outfall sluice (ROFS) located at Ch 0+430 m beyond which the canal carries 4100 cusecs.
+Tungabhadra LBMC with a total length of 226 km was originally designed with a head discharge of 7,000 Cusecs up to Right Outfall Sluice (ROFS) located at Ch 0+430 m beyond which the canal carries 4100 cusecs.
 The Tungabhadra Right Bank High Level Canal (TRBHLC) system has a command area of 73,117 ha. supplied from the Tungabhadra dam via a 105.47 km long main canal.
-TRBHLC with total length of 105.47 Km was originally designed with a head discharge of 3,800 Cusecs.
-The TRBHLC consists of 16 distributaries having a total length of 227 km with the total length of 441 km laterals.
+TRBHLC with total length of 105.47 Km was originally designed with a head discharge of 3,800 cusecs.
+The TRBHLC consists of 16 distributaries having a total length of 227 km and with the total length of 441 km laterals.